 · Showing kindness and accountability

 · Giving autonomy and direction

 · Intentionally speaking and wholeheartedly listening

 Leadership is well documented and potentially an overused and misunderstood word in early childhood.
-It holds particular frameworks that require deconstructing so that there is confidence to embrace a humanising of our leadership practices.
+It holds particular frameworks that require deconstructing so there is confidence to embrace a 'humanising' of our leadership practices.